 Controlling a servo with an AVR microcontroller

-Welcome to my first AVR tutorial on this site!
-We’ll be doing something basic today, namely controlling a servo.
-There are a lot of tutorials on how to control it with an Arduino, but less tutorials using only a bare AVR chip.
-In this tutorial we’ll be using the ATTiny44, a small and cheap microprocessor, which also contains a 16 bit timer, which will make our life a bit easier.
+Servos are small motors that can be precisely controlled and often power the movements of small robotic arms.
+There are many tutorials on how to control them with an Arduino, but fewer tutorials use only a bare AVR chip.
+In this tutorial, we’ll be using the ATTiny44, a small and cheap microprocessor that also contains a 16-bit timer, which will make our lives a bit easier, as I'll explain later.

-Servos are often used to move robot arms and things alike, because they can rotate a specific amount of degrees very precisely, depending on the pulsewidth you feed it with the microcontroller.
-They can also be used as a motor (you’ll need special ‘continuous rotation’ servos for that), you’ll often find them in RC cars.
+Servos can be precisely rotated a specific number of degrees, depending on the pulse width you feed them with the microcontroller.
+They can also be used as motors to drive a wheel, though you’ll need special ‘continuous rotation’ servos.
+You’ll often find them in RC cars.
+So, let's get started and see how you control a servo!

 Pulse width modulation